Jackeurey/bScheme/README.md

 A lisp interpreter written in haskell.

 This is the first interpreter I have written entirly from scratch.
-It supports all general scheme constructs excpect an explicit apply and eval.
+It supports all general scheme constructs expect an explicit apply and eval.
 I would like to add that in the future.